pingcap/docs/partitioned-table.md

 Reorganizing partitions (including merging or splitting partitions) changes the listed partitions into a new set of partition definitions.
 It cannot change the type of partitioning (for example, change the List type to the Range type, or change the Range COLUMNS type to the Range type).

-For Range partitions, a REORGANIZE PARTITION clause can only change adjacent partitions.
+For Range partitions, you can reorganize only adjacent partitions.

 {{< copyable "sql" >}}